 According to Small Animal Clinical Nutrition, 75 to 80 percent of the energy used by a dog’s muscles during exercise is changed into heat, which must be removed from the body.
 Dogs release most of this heat by panting.
 During very intense exercise or activities in hot weather, the heat produced exceeds the ability of the respiratory tract (panting) to lose heat, increasing body temperature.
 While dogs can tolerate a few degrees of increased body temperature for a short period, prolonged heat stress can be dangerous.
 That’s why it’s so important to closely monitor your dog during summertime activities.

 Consider Taste of the Wild for your active dog

 When it comes to your dog’s food, there are some key factors to keep in mind.
 Like our food, dog food must contain specific levels of calories, protein, fat, carbohydrates, vitamins and minerals to meet a dog’s nutritional needs.
 Of course, water is considered the most important nutrient, which is why providing free access to fresh water is vital to your dog’s health.

 High-quality dog foods should have a real animal protein — such as bison, venison or duck — listed as the first ingredient.
-All Taste of the Wild dog formulas have animal protein as the first ingredient and are grain-free.
+All Taste of the Wild dog recipes have animal protein as the first ingredient.
 High Prairie Canine® Formula with Roasted Bison & Roasted Venison, Wetlands Canine® Formula with Roasted Fowl and Appalachian Valley™ Small Breed Canine Formula with Venison & Garbanzo Beans can provide the nutrition your active dog needs.

 As always, it’s important to read the labels carefully when selecting a food for your dog.
 You’ll also want to consult with your veterinarian about the appropriate amount of feed.